How to Get 100% Reliable WordPress Backups: Complete Guide

 Together, they constitute your WordPress website.

-There are various things that can go wrong with a WordPress website.
+WordPress is prone to errors on occasion.
 Therefore, to protect your website if it crashes or if content gets inadvertently deleted, you need to have a recent WordPress backup stored on an external server; that is, at a different location from your web host server.

-Recent backups can save your website, tons of work and all the resources you have invested in your website in the following situations:
+Recent backups can save your website, tons of work and all the resources you have invested in your website.

 Web host or server issues